All or nothing options

 Types of binary options

-There are two main types of binary options available, which
+There are two main types of binary options:

 - Once touch binaries - The underlying market or

-asset price will or won't touch, or reach, a specific level at some
+asset price will or won't reach, or touch, a specific level, on or

 - Digital binaries - The underlying market will